JordanRickman/org-js/README.md

 **This project is in pre-alpha, and not yet ready for use.**

 A JavaScript library for parsing and editing org-mode format (<http://orgmode.org/>).
-Available as a standalone file or as a nodejs package.
+Compatible with NodeJS or with the browser.
+No dependencies.

+Org-mode-js was developed to be used as a backend for an org-mode-compatible hierarchical TODO list manager.
+Therefore, it focuses on supporting all TODO item features.
+Many org-mode features are not yet supported.

-Forked from https://github.com/mooz/org-js (under the MIT license), modified with additional features, particularly richer parsing of TODOs.
+Forked from <https://github.com/mooz/org-js> (under the MIT license), largely rewritten fresh but with lots of code copied over from the org-js codebase.

 Model
 -----